Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/css-layers.md

 Relative colors let you define a new color **based on an existing one** by tweaking its channels.

+Relative colors work with all of the color models (rgb, hsl, lab, ...), here you will focus on oklch.

 You can:

 * make a color lighter or darker